jupyter-book/mystmd/docs/syntax-overview.md

 ``````{tab-set}
 ````{tab-item} Colon Fence
-Use a colon fence (`:::`) when the contents of the directive is markdown, such as [callouts](./admonitions.md) this will improve the processing in renderers that do not support MyST:
+Use a colon fence (`:::`) when the contents of the directive is markdown, such as [callouts](./admonitions.md) or  [theorems](./proofs-and-theorems.md) this will improve the processing in renderers that do not support MyST:

 ```{myst}